 For more information, please schedule an appointment with a School of Business Academic Advisor and Career Coach and consult the Master of International Business, Master of Science in Information Systems, Master of Science in Entrepreneurship, MS Marketing Program, or Master of Science in Real Estate program website.

 The Warrington College of Business provides numerous opportunities for involvement and leadership.
 By participating in student organizations, students gain valuable leadership skills and network with faculty, alumni, and recruiters.
 For more information about Warrington student organizations, please visit our Business Student Organization page.

 - What is an area of specialization?

 An area of specialization is a degree requirement for Bachelor of Arts in Business Administration – General Studies (BA-GBA) majors only.
-Instead of taking the 12-16 hours of business major courses that economics, finance, information systems, management or marketing majors do, general studies majors take 12 hours of related courses from other UF colleges.
-General studies majors have over 70 areas of specialization to choose from, including pre-health, pre-law, international business, chemistry, travel and tourism, sports management, and criminology.
+Instead of taking the 12-20 hours of business major courses finance, information systems, management or marketing majors do, general studies majors take at least 12 hours of related courses from other UF colleges.
+General studies majors have over 70 areas of specialization to choose from, including pre-health, pre-law, mass communication, chemistry, travel and tourism, sports management, and communication studies.

 - Why should I choose to major in General Studies?

 The general studies major, which requires an outside area of specialization, is ideal for students who want a business background, but who also want to explore other interests.
 For example, students interested in going to med school can ensure that they’ve completed the requisite coursework through the pre-health area of specialization.
 Here are some other examples: a pre-law student can pursue an area of specialization in pre-law to help prepare for law school, or if you are pursuing a dual degree in Business and Spanish you can efficiently use your Spanish major courses to meet the Spanish area of specialization requirements for your general studies business degree.